 “Believe” is a simple piano tune with minimal musical arrangement and dialogue lyrics which debate the existence of God.
 Written by Ric Albano in 2006 and originally included on the 2009 album Imaginary Lines 33.

 A new version of the song was recorded in the Spring of 2017 with Ron Simasek adding drums and percussion.
+While the song maintains the sparse arrangement, it does expand sonically with a synthesized bass and acoustic guitar to accompany the piano.
 This album track from The Journey also features Janet Rains on backing vocals.

 So what’s the point of quiet charity

 And why leave home with an atlas stone,

 When a flask of pebbles might do?